netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-grp-tree title="recurrence Grouping Tree Structure"}

-  The frequency ("frequency") which is mandatory, identifies the type of recurrence rule.
+  The frequency parameter ("frequency") which is mandatory, identifies the type of recurrence rule.
 For example,
   a "daily" frequency value specifies repeating events based on an interval of a day or more.

   Consistent with {{Section 3.3.10 of !RFC5545}}, the interval ("interval") represents at which intervals the recurrence rule repeats.
 For example,